-The period to the end of the third Section 5 Licence
+The period to the end of the third Licence extension

 Property, plant and equipment are stated at cost less depreciation.
 The cost of property, plant and equipment includes the estimated cost of removing and disposing of the terminal assets held at retailer sites.